Charlie8282/racesmiths/README.md

 > This will include scoring for qualifying if applicable.
 Typically this would be for endurance races up to 24 hours long, and will have the same points system as Single Race.

 ### Heat Racing
 > Multiple races typically under 20 minutes long.
+Grid order for first heat per event would be reverse of points standing, then reverse the finishing order of each heat there after.
-These races can be scored by:
+> **These races can be scored by:**
 > 1. Average of all heats per event.
 > 2. Each driver takes the points of their best finish out of all heats per event.
 > 3. Each driver takes the points of two or more of their finishes out of all heats per event.
 > 4. Each driver takes the accumulation of points for all heats per event.

+###